 If you need to thaw the turkey quickly, you can use the cold water thawing method.
 Make sure the turkey is in a leak-proof plastic bag and submerge it completely in cold water.
 Change the water every 30 minutes to keep it cold.
 Allow 30 minutes of thawing time per pound of turkey.

-See also How to cook skinless salmon in the oven
+See also How long to cook little potatoes in air fryer

 Note: This method requires more attention and should only be used when you are short on time.